pussinbootsccc/sentiment_analysis/README.md

 # sentiment_analysis

 The software implements sentiment analysis algorithms at two granularities.

+Note the meaning of a document depends on the context.
+For interview analysis, a document is corresponding to a piece of note;
+For survey analysis, a document is obtained by collapsing all responses by a particular respondent (for that survey).

 ### Global Analysis